jmozov01-dot/F1-Aerodynamic-Setup-Optimization-ML/README.md

 - 2025 and 2026 Cars: Run the interactive application (F1_Optimizer_App) directly and interact through its interface.
 - Ferrari F2004 Car: Run the source codes (.m) sequentially directly from the code editor or the MATLAB console.

-# Important note:
+# Important notes:
-The code is specifically configured to process the telemetry attached in this repository.
+- The code is specifically configured to process the telemetry attached in this repository.
 If different telemetry is to be used, it will be necessary to adjust the paths and parameters within the code.
+- Currently, the application works out-of-the-box with the 12 circuits evaluated in the study.
+To add new tracks, it will be necessary to previously model their geometry using the OpenLAP/OpenTRACK tool.